Lichtblick-Suite/lichtblick/README.md

 ## :star: Credits

-Lichtblick originally began as a fork of [FoxGlove Studio](https://github.com/foxglove/studio), an open source project developed by [Foxglove](https://app.foxglove.dev/).
+Lichtblick originally began as a fork of [Foxglove Studio](https://github.com/foxglove/studio), an open-source project developed by [Foxglove](https://foxglove.dev/).